lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * COND6: (SIZE_BODY + SIZE_EDHOC_M3) > LIMIT

-In particular, consistently with {{sec-block-wise-pre-req}}, the used SIZE_BLOCK has to be such that the following condition also holds:
+In particular, consistently with {{sec-block-wise-pre-req}}, the SIZE_BLOCK used has to be such that the following condition also holds:

 * COND7: (SIZE_BLOCK + SIZE_EDHOC_M3) <= LIMIT

 Note that the CoAP client might still use Block-wise due to reasons different from exceeding the size indicated by LIMIT.

-The following shows the number of round trips for completing both the EDHOC execution and the first OSCORE-protected exchange, under the assumption that the exchange of EDHOC message_1 and EDHOC message_2 do not result in using Block-wise.
+The following shows the number of round trips for completing both the EDHOC execution and the first OSCORE-protected exchange, under the assumption that the exchange of EDHOC message_1 and EDHOC message_2 does not result in using Block-wise.

 If _both_ the conditions COND5 and COND6 hold, the use of Block-wise results in the following number of round trips experienced by the CoAP client.